 When the United States entered World War I, all Carnival balls and parades were canceled.
 Only weeks before Twelfth Night and the opening of the Carnival season in 1920, the French Opera House was destroyed by fire.
 Within hours the building was reduced to smoldering fragments.
 The French Ambassador to the United States wired his condolences to the French Consul General in New Orleans, saddened by the loss of such an iconic structure.

-Traditions live on and this year’s initial Twelfth Night event is being held January 6, 2016 at 7:00pm.
+The traditions lives on.
 This blend of history and fun make New Orleans magical at this time of year.
 The fog rolls across the French Quarter from the river, with a slight drizzle of rain and mist in the air.
 The Christmas trees remain until Fat Tuesday, with only the purple, green and gold ornaments.
 You’ll catch one of the tarot readers locking the doors to Bottom of the Cup on Rue Royale, just like they have been doing since the 1920s.
 The cobbled streets and alleys are almost devoid of tourists.
 This is the time of year vampires probably come home to NOLA.
 Once you see New Orleans in early January, you will understand why Tennessee Williams fell in love with the Crescent City.
 Get a King Cake and invite some friends over.
 Here’s a festive drink recipe to get you started, it isn’t purple, gold or green but Chambord is French.
 This is my favorite.
 Why wait?

 Chambord & Champagne

 Add Chambord to bottom of flute and top with Champagne.
 Garnish with Raspberry.

 “America has only three cities: New York, San Francisco and New Orleans…” Tennessee Williams